DeaXhavara/Flappy-Bird-with-Night-Mode-toggle-/README.md

 ```bash
 --module-path /path/to/javafx-sdk-23/lib --add-modules javafx.controls,javafx.fxml
 ```
-4. Still stuck?
-Feel free to open an issue on the repo.
+4. Feel free to open an issue on the repo.
 ---
 # About the Project